lahiruhet/EasyFedoraMedia/README.md

-**Fedora-initsetup**
+# EasyFedoraMedia

-Fedora-initsetup is a script that automates the installation of multimedia packages and codecs on a fresh install of Fedora.
+EasyFedoraMedia is a script that automates the installation of multimedia packages and codecs on a fresh install of Fedora.

 **What does it do?**